 I look forward to meeting with you individually during office hours.
 I cannot say it enough: Office hours give you one-on-one time with me to talk about your work and ideas.
 I am here for you!
-You should plan on signing up for one required office hours appointment over the term.
+You should plan on attending one required office hours appointment over the term.
 I also encourage you to come to my office hours throughout the term (whether online or in person).
+For online office hours: Please email me in advance to set up a zoom session during my in-person office hours.
+If those don't work for you, I'm more than happy to schedule something at another time!
 We can talk about your assignments, issues that we've been discussing in class, any difficulties that you're having, and/or your future plans.
 If your schedule conflicts with my weekly office hours, please let me know so that we can arrange to meet at another time.